takemaru/graphillion/README.md

 Features
 --------------------------------------------------------------------------------

-Graphillion is a Python language software package for the manipulation, optimization, and study of a large set of graphs.
+Graphillion is a Python language software package for search, optimization, and study of a set of graphs.

-* Python language data structures for a graphset (a set of graphs)
+* Lightweight data structures for handling *x-illions* of graphs
-* Search, optimization, and enumeration on a large and complex graphset
+* Search and optimization on a very large and complex graphset
-* Fast and efficient implementation extending Python with C/C++
+* Efficient implementation extending Python with C/C++
 * Working with existing graph tools like [NetworkX]
 * Open source MIT license
 * Well tested: more than 600 unit tests